mkudija/mkudija.github.io/reading-notes/_md/2013-12-02-Evangelii Gaudium.md

             * *****Should this theology come from theologians or scientists/engineers?
     * THE HOMILY
         * "The homily is the touchstone for judging a pastor’s closeness and ability to communicate to his people."
 (135)
-        * a love of words: "Dialogue is much more than the com- munication of a truth.
-It arises from the en- joyment of speaking and it enriches those who express their love for one another through the medium of words."
+        * a love of words: "Dialogue is much more than the communication of a truth.
+It arises from the enjoyment of speaking and it enriches those who express their love for one another through the medium of words."
 (142)
         * synthesis: "Where your synthesis is, there lies your heart."
 (143)
     * PREPARING TO PREACH
         * we must let the Word permeate our lives: "He needs to approach the word with a docile and prayerful heart so that it may deeply penetrate his thoughts and feelings and bring about a new outlook in him”."
 (149)
         * don't respond to questions that nobody asks (155)
     * EVANGELIZATION AND THE DEEPER UNDERSTANDING OF THE KERYGMA
-        * truth, goodness, and beauty: "Every expression of true beauty can thus be ac- knowledged as a path leading to an encounter with the Lord Jesus.
+        * truth, goodness, and beauty: "Every expression of true beauty can thus be acknowledged as a path leading to an encounter with the Lord Jesus.
 This has nothing to do with fostering an aesthetic relativism which would downplay the inseparable bond between truth, goodness and beauty, but rather a renewed esteem for beauty as a means of touching the human heart and enabling the truth and goodness of the Risen Christ to radiate within it."
 (167)
         * accompaniment (169)
         * we need to listen (171)
         * Scripture is the basis of evangelization, so we must be continually instructed in Scripture (171)